-Objective 1: Prevent Riverbank Erosion and Sedimentation

-Objective 2: Restore Floodplain Forest Species Composition / Structure
+Objective 1: Prevent Riverbank Erosion and Sedimentation Objective 2: Restore Floodplain Forest Species Composition / Structure

 The management actions described in the following section are designed to achieve objectives 1 and 2 through active restoration from old-field to a Silver Maple floodplain forest community.
-In the short-term, emphasis should be placed on Objective 1, as ice scouring has severely eroded the riverbank.
-This will involve implementing an aggressive willow-planting schedule to slow the rate of soil loss.
-If plantings are scheduled to take place over multiple years, outside curves along the bank should be planted first, as these are most susceptible to erosion (Hoag 2007).
+In the short-term, emphasis should be placed on establishing willows along the eroded riverbanks to slow the rate of erosion.
 It should be noted that willow plantings may need to be replaced annually along sections of riverbank that are lost due to ice scouring.
 However, it is believed that the collective effort will slow the rate of erosion significantly, providing a larger window of opportunity for planted trees to establish and hold soil.
-All restoration actions are divided into four management zones, which are detailed below.